realagiorganization/promo-video-generator/README.md

 ## Contents
 - `cloudformation.yaml` – defines AWS infrastructure for storing generated videos.
 - `.microagent/.openhands/microagent/promo-video-agent.md` – instructions for requesting credits and creating the promo video using Codex, VEO3, Docker and Playwright.
+- `promo_video_generator.py` – placeholder Python script illustrating how the workflow could be orchestrated.

 No keys or personal data are present in this repository.